jesushairdo/Moon/event/index.md

 ### Dress Code
 We ask that you dress in smart dress to help us celebrate our day in style
 ### Taxis / Getting Home
-If you require a taxi to get you home after the event, the venue strongly recommends that you pre-book your taxi as due to the rural local, short-notice availability can be very limited
+If you require a taxi to get you home after the event the venue strongly recommends that you pre-book your taxi as due to the rural location, short-notice availability can be very limited

 ## Photographs
 ### During The Ceremony
 We would ask that you don't take photographs during the ceremony - don't worry we have a professional photographer taking pictures that we will share as soon after as we can :)
 ### Any Other Time During The Day
 We would love you to take photographs & videos throughout the rest of the day.
-### How Should I Share My Photos
+### How Should I Share My Photos?
 We would love you to share them via Instagram tagging our wedding profile [@kerwicksharpewedding](http://instagram.com/kerwicksharpewedding){:target="_blank"}